scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 and vectorization, it is tolerably fast, but still significantly slower than compiled C or Fortran (vectorized *numpy* code is similar in speed to vectorized MATLAB code).
-For production runs, the user can easily switch to the more efficient wrapped Fortran codes.
+For production runs, the user can easily switch to the more efficiently wrapped Fortran codes.
 This is handled simply by setting the `kernel_language` attribute of the `Solver` object to "Python" or "Fortran" (the latter being the default).
 Even more efficient CUDA implementations of these kernels are in preparation.
 The benefit of this